© Crown copyright 2020

 This publication is available at https://www.gov.uk/government/publications/coronavirus-covid-19-apprenticeship-programme-response/coronavirus-covid-19-guidance-for-apprentices-employers-training-providers-end-point-assessment-organisations-and-external-quality-assurance-pro

-These are difficult times for employers, apprentices and providers of apprenticeship training and assessment.
-As part of the cross-government efforts to respond to the impact of coronavirus (COVID-19), the Education and Skills Funding Agency (ESFA) is implementing new measures, until further notice, to make it easier for apprenticeships to continue and complete in a different way if they need to, or to break and resume an apprenticeship later when that becomes possible.
+As part of the cross-government efforts to respond to the impact of coronavirus (COVID-19), the Education and Skills Funding Agency (ESFA) implemented measures to make it easier for apprenticeships to continue and complete in a different way, or to break and resume an apprenticeship later when that became possible.

 The usual apprenticeship funding rules apply to main providers, employer providers, and employers delivering and supporting apprenticeship training and on-programme assessment under the apprenticeship programme.
 The rules form part of the terms and conditions for the use of funds in an employer’s apprenticeship service account or for government-employer co-investment.